A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Introduction

+When $\mu>0$, this bound provides not only an exponential convergence rate but also a fast nonasymptotic sublinear rate.
+The latter can be sharper for small values of $t$, particularly when $\mu$ is small.

-We propose a new accelerated method for problem~\eqref{problem} under the assumption that $\mu_g$, $\mu_h$ and $L_g$ are known.
-Note that our algorithm can be easily extended to cases where $L_g$ is unknown, as discussed in \cref{sec:remarks}.
-The notations used below are defined in \cref{sec:notation}.
+\item In \cref{sec:discretization}, we discretize ITEM ODE~\eqref{ITEMODE} and construct a new accelerated forward-backward splitting algorithm for problem~\eqref{problem}, as presented in \cref{alg}.
+Although the algorithm requires prior knowledge of $\mu_g$, $\mu_h$, and $L_g$, it can readily be extended to the case in which $L_g$ is unknown, as discussed in \cref{sec:remarks}.